bruvellu/cephalic-furrow/3-text/furrow.md

 The cephalic furrow is a prominent morphogenetic movement of *Drosophila* gastrulation.
-It is a deep invagination that appear as lateral indentations at the onset of gastrulation [@ClassicalFurrow].
+It is a deep invagination that appear as lateral indentations at the onset of gastrulation [@Hartenstein1985-zs; @Foe1989-cw].
 It covers from dorsal to ventral and subdivides the yolk from head and trunk almost entirely.
 Unlike the ventral furrow, however, the cephalic furrow is a transient structure that unfolds after a couple of hours, and the invaginated tissue is not associated with any particular fate in the embryo.
 This prominent but ephemeral nature makes the cephalic furrow one of the most enigmatic traits of gastrulation, both in terms of the processes controlling its formation and its physical developmental role.

 <!--The morphogenesis of the cephalic furrow-->

-The morphogenesis of the cephalic furrow is poorly understood [@Gilmour].
-The cephalic furrow begins with a single row of initiator cells that sink into the yolk [@ClassicalFurrow].
-The process occurs through a coordinated series of cell shape changes and tissue movements, beginning with the shortening of initiator cells and basal expansion, and a second step which develops into a progressive invagination [@Spencer].
-This process differs from other movements and remains poorly known [@Gilmour; @Vincent], but is highly stereotypic.
-The cephalic furrow is positioned with 1% precision [@CFprecision], a patterning that could be achieved with only four genes [@CFgenes], suggesting there is precise genetic patterning coordinating the cephalic furrow formation in space and time.
+The morphogenesis of the cephalic furrow is poorly understood [@Gilmour2017-um].
+The cephalic furrow begins with a single row of initiator cells that sink into the yolk.
+The process occurs through a coordinated series of cell shape changes and tissue movements, beginning with the shortening of initiator cells and basal expansion, and a second step which develops into a progressive invagination [@Spencer2015-td; @Eritano2020-mi].
+This process differs from other movements and remains poorly known [@Gilmour2017-um;
+@Vincent1997-fa], but is highly stereotypic.
+The cephalic furrow is positioned with 1% precision [@Liu2013-lc], a patterning that could be achieved with only four genes [@Dubuis2013-jf], suggesting there is precise genetic patterning coordinating the cephalic furrow formation in space and time.

 <!--Cephalic furrow mechanics-->

 The physical role that the deep invagination of the cephalic furrow play in the complex morphogenetic movements of Drosophila gastrulation remain elusive.
-Modeling simulations have suggested the cephalic furrow can act as an anchor to the tissue [@ModelSimulation].
+Modeling simulations have suggested the cephalic furrow can act as an anchor to the tissue [@Allena2012-pb].
 Others have speculated that the cephalic furrow might balance the germ band extension [@PhysicalHypotheses].
-However, the interactions of the cephalic furrow with other gastrulation movements have not been investigated [@Kong], and its role in the global context of gastrulation and the interplay between patterning and morphogenesis remain open.
+However, the interactions of the cephalic furrow with other gastrulation movements have not been investigated [@Kong2017-ac], and its role in the global context of gastrulation and the interplay between patterning and morphogenesis remain open.

 <!--Cephalic furrow patterning-->

 Two genes are known to be required to specify the cephalic furrow---buttonhead (btd) and even-skipped (eve).
-Loss of function exhibit strong phenotypes where the cephalic furrow fails to initiate [@Vincent].
-In addition, paired (prd) embryos exhibit weak phenotypes where the formation of the cephalic furrow is delayed, but a fold is still formed [@Blankenship].
-Intriguingly, however, eve mutants still form a late fold near the cephalic furrow position [@Vincent].
+Loss of function exhibit strong phenotypes where the cephalic furrow fails to initiate [@Vincent1997-fa].
+In addition, paired (prd) embryos exhibit weak phenotypes where the formation of the cephalic furrow is delayed, but a fold is still formed [@Blankenship2001-tm].
+Intriguingly, however, eve mutants still form a late fold near the cephalic furrow position [@Vincent1997-fa].
 However, the origin of such ectopic folds, either genetic as reminiscent of the cephalic furrow patterning, or simply mechanical remained unknown.

 <!--The overlap between btd and eve stripe 1 specifies the initiator cells that begin the cephalic furrow [@Vincent].
 The patterning is inherently noisy, but a tight coupling of morphogenetic feedback achieves a single precise row of initiator cells [@Eritano]. -->